31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Pastry/README.md

 ## Pastry Rating – Multivariate Linear Regression

-This project applies multivariate linear regression to identify how pastry characteristics influence judges’ ratings
+This project applies multivariate linear regression to identify how pastry characteristics influence judges’ ratings:

-Given experimental data on pastry **moisture content**, **sweetness**, and (in the extended version) **color**, this project explores the development of predictive models using linear regression.
-The objective is to determine which features most strongly impact pastry ratings and build models that best estimate outcomes
+Given experimental data on pastry moisture content, sweetness, and (in the extended version) color, this project explores the development of predictive models using linear regression.
+The objective is to determine which features most strongly impact pastry ratings and build models that best estimate outcomes.

 ### Problem Details
 - 16 pastry samples were evaluated by a panel of judges